Canada won't be rushed into signing TPP, Trudeau insists in Vietnam

 He will head to Danang on Saturday for the two-day APEC leaders' summit, before moving on to the Philippines to attend the annual meetings of the Association of Southeast Asian Nations.

-At both events, Canada is expected to push its trade agenda forward.
+At both the APEC and ASEAN events, Canada is expected to press its trade agenda.
 It's already engaged in exploratory trade talks with the ASEAN countries as well as negotiations to salvage the TPP.

 When it comes to the members of the TPP, much of the focus remains on Japan, the world's third-largest economy.

-But Vietnam is also at the TPP table and it's an ASEAN member.
-This means it could become a key partner for Canada, which is trying to increase its presence in the region.
+But Vietnam is also at the TPP table and it's an ASEAN member, which sets it up as a key partner in a region where Canada wants to increase its presence.

 Vietnam, projected to see economic growth this year of 6.3 per cent, features a sturdy consumer base, an emerging business class and an expanding footprint in supply chains.